emmanuel-blin/worrdpress-functions/readme.md

 ### Display the new feeds

 Go to Setting -> Permalinks
-Click the " Save Changes "
+And click the " Save Changes "

 and access your new feed via yourDomain[.]com/feed/XMLFeedName